PrestaShop/docs/src/content/1.7/project/maintainers-guide/releasing-prestashop/create-build.md

 **Make sure to keep them both!** You will need them later on.
 {{% /notice %}}

-As an optional step, consider downloading the latest stable release package and compare the contents of the zip archieves to look for suspicious changes.
+As an optional step, consider downloading the latest stable release package and compare the contents of the zip archives to look for suspicious changes.

 ## 6. Upload your build for archiving